Let’s Get Started

 Create a Marketing Plan

-Much of you real estate professional’s work is behind the scenes and very important.
+To get started, much of your real estate professional‘s work is behind the scenes and very important.
 Promoting your home involves several outreach efforts, including scheduling, marketing and hosting open houses, following up with open house visitors, having conversations with ad respondents, and posting photos and virtual tours on the web.
 Being your guide and confidant is part of the process as well.

 Selling can entail a variety of marketing strategies, and your real estate professional will develop a plan specifically for your home, which will help set it apart in your local marketplace and attract buyers.
 Once listed, it’s likely that the home will be quickly entered into the local Multiple Listing Service (MLS), displayed on century21judgefite.com and century21.com, and distributed to over 500 national and local real estate websites, where most buyers begin their search for a new home.